peteroupc/html3dutil/doc/H3DU.MathUtil.md

 <a name='H3DU.MathUtil.mat4transformVec3'></a>
 ### (static) H3DU.MathUtil.mat4transformVec3(mat, v, [vy], [vz])

-Transforms a 3-element vector with a 4x4 matrix as though it were an affine transformation matrix (without perspective) and returns the transformed vector.
+Transforms a 3-element vector with a 4 &times; 4 matrix as though it were an affine transformation matrix (without perspective) and returns the transformed vector.
 The effect is as though elements
 3, 7, 11, and 15 (counting from 0) of the matrix